uesu/News-Feed-Embed-Twitter/PRIVACY_POLICY.md

 * Discord user information (usernames, IDs, messages of server members) — the Service cannot read any of it; webhooks are **one-way, post-only**.
 * X/Twitter or Reddit account credentials — only **public** posts are fetched via public RSS/API endpoints; no login is used or stored.
+(The optional Reddit *feed token* is a public-read credential for RSS only — it grants no access to your account, DMs, or profile, and can be regenerated at any time.)
 * IP addresses or device information of anyone.
 * Any payment information.